aparcar/qupskd/README.md

-# uKMS - Micro Key Management System
+# quPSKd - QKD to PSK

 > [!CAUTION]
 > This document describes a proof-of-concept for demonstration purposes only.